momouzunov2003/Simple-Banking-Software/README.md

 <h1>Simple Banking Software</h1>

-A simple banking software that uses a file as a database and is able to log and register new users, make deposits into your "bank balance", make withdrawals, make transfer between users of the bank and more.
+A simple banking software, made for the "Introduction to programming" course at the Faculty Of Mathematics And Informatics Sofia University, that uses a file as a database and is able to log and register new users, make deposits into your "bank balance", make withdrawals, make transfer between users of the bank and more.

 <h2>Documentation</h2>